CarbonLDP/carbonldp-js-sdk/doc/README.md

 listMembers( includeNonReadable?:boolean ):Promise<[ Carbon.PersistedDocument.Class[], Carbon.HTTP.Response.Class ]>
 ```

-Retrieves an array of unresolved persisted documents that refers to the members of the current container.
+Retrieves an array of unresolved persisted documents that refers to the members of the current document.

 *Parameters*